websiteinspiration/bugsplat.rb/entries/2018-06-05-ascap-for-open-source-software.md

 ---
-title: ASCAP for Open Source Software
+title: An Open Licensing Organization for Open Source Software
 id: ascap
 description: 'What if open source software had an organization like ASCAP for distributing royalties?'
+alternate_links: asacp-for-open-source-software
 ---

 Mike Perham tweeted earlier today: